 The breed standard for size is 9 - 16 lbs.
 All of our Shih Tzu are on the low end of the standard at around 9 - 12 lbs.

 Many breeders now advertise "imperial" or "teacup" Shih Tzu that weigh anywhere from 3 to 6 pounds.
 We do not breed Shih Tzu this small because of the numerous health problems that come with that type of breeding practice.
 Please consult with your veterinarian and do some research before purchasing a Shih Tzu of this size.

 License # MN862526

-Male puppies are available for $3,000 and females are available for $3,500 (plus sales tax 7.375%).
+Male puppies start at $3,250, and females start at $3,500 (plus sales tax 7.375%).
 We also offer select puppies or pick of the litter puppies from time to time for an additional fee.
 Please contact us for details and availability.
 All puppies are beautiful, healthy and happy; Select puppies have superior markings, conformation and personality plus.

 Once your contact form is submitted and approved, it will be date stamped, and that date serves as your "place in line" on the wait list.
 Families on the list will receive email updates on upcoming & available puppies.
 At birth, we send a birth announcement.
 At 2 weeks of age, we take the first videos and begin the selection process, giving priority to families who have waited the longest, while still taking into consideration each family's preferences.

 We are happy to provide wait time estimations, however, we cannot guarantee that you will receive a puppy by a certain time.
 Depending on your preferences, the preferences of the families ahead of you (which can change), and current availability, including # of pups in the litter, color, gender, and size, you may get a puppy sooner than anticipated, or you may need to continue to wait for your Forever Friend.
 Please do not promise children or loved ones a puppy, until you reserve your puppy.